Keeper of Values (1)

 Some Christians don’t like to talk about values.
 They prefer to focus on virtues rather than values, and, of course, virtues are extremely important.
 But they don’t cover everything the conscience requires to do its job in the soul.

-The nature of a person’s conscience is constructed, to a certain extent, on values.
+The character, or the degree of goodness, of a person’s conscience is constructed, to a certain extent, on values.
 Values are simply those settled views, beliefs, opinions, convictions, default choices, and courses of action, which we hold to be most important.
 Our values are foundational in that they play a huge role in determining how we think and what we feel strongly about.
 We’re not usually conscious of our values.
 Instead, having become so used to exercising the same preferences over and over, our values simply settle into our conscience without our having to think about them every time they come into play.
-Within the conscience, they shape our thoughts and affections, and this shaping, in turn, determines the course of our daily lives.
+Within the conscience, values shape our thoughts and affections, and this shaping, in turn, determines the course of our daily lives.

 A faulty conscience at work